Glossary of Terms used in Galvanizing of Steel

-Rust staining – It is the reaction between exposed inter-metallic layers (specifically the iron portion of the layers) with oxygen, that cause mild red or brown staining.
+Rust staining – It is the reaction between exposed inter-metallic layers (specifically the iron portion of the layers) with oxygen, which cause mild red or brown staining.

 Salt water – It is the water with high concentrations of sodium chloride or other salts.

-Scale – It is a thick layer of imbedded oxidation (rust) products on the steel.
+Scale – It is a thick layer of embedded oxidation (rust) products on the steel.

-Service life – It is the anticipated length of time zinc will protect steel.
-The amount of time until enough of the galvanized coating is consumed and 5% of the substrate steel surface area shows signs of rust.
+Service life – It is the anticipated length of time when zinc protects steel.
+It is the amount of time until enough of the galvanized coating is consumed and 5 % of the substrate steel surface area shows signs of rust.

-Shot-blasting – It is the abrasive blasting of steel with metal shot, usually to remove deposits or mill scale more rapidly or more effectively than can be done by sand-blasting or chemical cleaning.
+Shot-blasting – It is the abrasive blasting of steel with metal shot, normally done to remove deposits or mill scale more rapidly or more effectively than can be done by sand-blasting or chemical cleaning.

-Skimmings – It is a galvanizing byproduct comprised mainly of zinc oxides.
-The skimmings are recyclable.
+Skimming – It is a galvanizing byproduct comprised mainly of zinc oxides.
+The skimming is recyclable.

 Skip welding – It is alternating the weld so that it is not continuous or complete.

 Spangle – It is the characteristic crystalline form exhibited by the solidified, hot dipped zinc coating (Fig 3).
 Crystalline formations on the surface of the galvanized coating are caused by the presence of lead and other alloying elements in the galvanizing bath.

 Storage – It is the area where galvanized articles are staged for pick-up or delivery.

-Strain age embrittlement – It is the loss in ductility accompanied by an increase in hardness and strength that occurs when low carbon steel is aged following plastic deformation.
+Strain age embrittlement – It is the loss in ductility accompanied by an increase in hardness and strength which occurs when low carbon steel is aged following plastic deformation.
 The degree of embrittlement is a function of aging time and temperature, occurring in a matter of minutes at the galvanizing temperature but requiring a few hours to years at room temperature.
 Steel which has been severely cold-worked by bending of punching is susceptible to strain-age embrittlement.
 The onset of this type of embrittlement is accelerated by the heat of the galvanizing process.

 Stress relieving – It is heating to a suitable temperature, holding long enough to reduce residual stresses and then cooling slowly enough to minimize the development of new residual stresses.

-Structural – steel member of specific cross-sectional dimensions used in fabrication and/or construction.
+Structure – It is the steel member of specific cross-sectional dimensions used in fabrication and / or construction.

-Sulfuric acid – It is a solution used in the cleaning stages of the galvanizing process that consists of two hydrogen ions and one sulfate ion (chemical formula: H2SO4) in a water mixture.
+Sulphuric acid – It is a solution used in the cleaning stages of the galvanizing process.
+It consists of two hydrogen ions and one sulphate ion (chemical formula: H2SO4) in a water mixture.

-Touch up – It is performing finishing work after galvanizing in order to meet standards or specifications, or coating areas of steel that have been exposed due to post galvanizing fabrication, installation, or extremely rough handling.
+Touch up – It is performing of the finishing work after galvanizing in order to meet standards or specifications, or coating areas of steel which have been exposed due to post galvanizing fabrication, installation, or extremely rough handling.

 Vibrating – It is the process of removing excess zinc by rapidly shaking galvanized articles.

-Weepage – It is the leaching out of trapped liquid solutions in galvanized structures, primarily through pinholes or gaps in welds that were not sealed over by zinc.
+Weepage – It is the leaching out of trapped liquid solutions in galvanized structures, primarily through pinholes or gaps in welds which are not sealed over by zinc.

 Weld residue – It is the impurities left from the welding process.
-Weld residue will inhibit localized formation of the galvanized coating.
+Weld residue inhibits localized formation of the galvanized coating.

 Weld slag – It is the material resulting from the combination of weld material and weld flux.
-Weld slag will inhibit localized formation of the galvanized coating.
+Weld slag inhibits localized formation of the galvanized coating.

 Wet galvanizing –It is using a liquid flux layer floated on top of the molten zinc.
 In the galvanizing process, final cleaning occurs as the material passes through the flux blanket before entering the molten zinc bath.

-Wet storage stain – It is the white surface oxide and hydroxide that forms on newly galvanized steel when excessive moisture is present in poorly ventilated storage.
+Wet storage stain – It is the white surface oxide and hydroxide which forms on newly galvanized steel when excessive moisture is present in poorly ventilated storage.

-White rust – It is white, sticky substance comprised of basic zinc carbonate.
+White rust – It is bulky white oxide, sticky substance comprised of basic zinc hydroxide or zinc carbonate.
 It forms when galvanized surfaces are constantly covered by water or water containing sulphides or chlorides.
 It can also form on galvanized coatings if they are stored in damp, poorly ventilated conditions.

-Zinc – It is the major element found in the galvanizing pot that provides both barrier and cathodic protection for steel.
+Zinc – It is the major element found in the galvanizing pot which provides both barrier and cathodic protection for steel.

 Zinc ammonium chloride – It is the typical component of the flux solution used in the cleaning phase of the galvanizing process.

-Zinc carbonate patina – It is relatively insoluble zinc carbonate layer that forms as the galvanized coating weathers, providing added corrosion protection and abrasion resistance.
+Zinc carbonate patina – It is relatively insoluble zinc carbonate layer which forms as the galvanized coating weathers, providing added corrosion protection and abrasion resistance.

 Zinc hydroxide – It is corrosion product formed in response to the presence of moisture on galvanized articles.